mathewpareles/LLM-Research/README.md

-This repository analyzes GPT-3's ability to solve reasoning problems when provided a hint.
-We find that GPT-3's performance is proportional to the size of hint it is given when solving the LEGO reasoning task (https://arxiv.org/pdf/2206.04301.pdf).

-This suggests that at no point does GPT-3 "understand" the task, and that GPT is simply using simple Induction Heads and other simple circuits to produce a response.
-We hope to find the exact attention pattern that GPT-3 is using to solve this task.
+This library lets you test GPT-3's reasoning ability.
+Specifically, you can test GPT-3's accuracy on the LEGO reasoning task (https://arxiv.org/pdf/2206.04301.pdf).
+This is strong evidence that GPT-3 does not  store an internal representation of the LEGO task, and instead uses Induction Heads and other simple circuits to produce a response.
+We hope to find the exact attention pattern that GPT-3 is using to solve this task, and we don't think it is complicated.

 ## Results

 Here are plots of our results.
-This is strong evidence that performance scales linearly with the length of the hint.
+This is strong evidence that performance scales linearly with the length of the hint, suggesting that it repeatedly uses the same attention pattern.

 <p align="center">
 <img src="images/1.png" alt="12 hints 1" width="300"/>